Buffett opposes broader disclosures on executive pay

 Warren Buffett on Saturday said he opposes requiring companies to start listing their top earners in proxy statements, rather than top executives, saying it can actually hurt investors by driving salaries higher.

-Buffett was speaking at the annual meeting of Berkshire Hathaway Inc, responding to a shareholder question about why Berkshire does not report the pay of chief executives of some of its largest or better known units, including Geico or the BNSF railway.
+Buffett was speaking at the annual meeting of Berkshire Hathaway Inc (BRKa.N)(BRKb.N), responding to a shareholder question about why Berkshire does not report the pay of chief executives of some of its largest or better known units, including Geico or the BNSF railway.

 Berkshire discloses compensation for only three top officers: Buffett, Vice Chairman Charlie Munger, and Chief Financial Officer Marc Hamburg.